ryanpeters-MSFT/aks-firewall-ingress-operator/readme.md

 ```

 The script will output the required values at the end:

 - `AZURE_SUBSCRIPTION_ID`
 - `AZURE_RESOURCE_GROUP`
 - `AZURE_FIREWALL_NAME`
 - `Operator Client ID`
+- `Firewall Public IP`

+You'll use these values in step 3 to configure the operator deployment.

 ### 2. Build and Push the Operator Image